Everyone loves summer.

 Some sunscreen brands take pride in the fact that their products are homemade.
 That’s fine for some people, but it makes me nervous about the level of quality control; if someone manufactures skin care products in their kitchen some other completely unrelated chemicals might end up getting mixed into the formula and cause a nasty reaction.

 For the record, All SETT products are all manufactured in ISO-accredited, professional, and audited facilities.
 Professional facilities reduce the risk of outside contamination to virtually zero.

 Below are links to websites which cover all of this information in more detail, and which I recommend you spend some time checking out to help stay informed and safe.

-- The European Working Group is a non-profit, non-partizan organisation dedicated to protecting human health and the environment.
+- The Environmental Working Group is a non-profit, non-partizan organisation dedicated to protecting human health and the environment.
 Their resources help you understand about ingredients in many daily products we use (cosmetics, food, cleaning agents), as well as great reports and research.

 See you out there,